vitali-fedulov/imagehash/README.md

 This is a fast and RAM-friendly hash-table-based image comparison package **for large image collections** (thousands and more).
 Resized and near-duplicate images can be found with it.

 When numBuckets parameter is low (~4), the package is a **rough pre-filtering first step**.
 Then the **second precise step** is needed with [images4](https://github.com/vitali-fedulov/images4) on the image set produced in the first step.
 This 2 step sequence (imagehash > images4) is necessary, because direct one-to-all comparison with images4 might be slow for very large image collections.
-For small image sets it is OK to skip the first step altogether.
+For small image sets it is easier to skip the first step altogether.

 When numBuckets is very high (~200), be sure to do a few tests, because, as in the example below, only 10 dimensions (pixels in Y channel) are used from the total 11x11*3=363 pixel values in the icon.
 This could under-represent some images, because bucket width is very small for high numBuckets.